Stock market today: Wall Street drifts as stocks continue to follow the bond market's lead

 NEW YORK (AP) — Wall Street is drifting Monday, continuing a monthslong run where it's slavishly followed the cue of the bond market.

-The S&P 500 was 0.2% lower in morning trading, coming off its worst week in a month.
-The Dow Jones Industrial Average was down 90 points, or 0.3%, as of 10:33 a.m.
-Eastern time, and the Nasdaq composite was 0.1% lower.
+The S&P 500 shook off a weak start and was up 0.3% in midday trading.
+The benchmark index is coming off its worst week in a month.
+The Dow Jones Industrial Average was down 12 points, less than 0.1%, at 33,114 as of 11:47 a.m.
+Eastern time, and the Nasdaq composite was 0.5% higher.

 Rapidly rising yields in the bond market have been knocking stock prices lower since the summer, and Treasury yields were swinging.
 Early Monday morning, the yield on the 10-year Treasury briefly topped 5.02% to touch its highest level since 2007.
 That helped drive the S&P 500 to an early loss of 0.8%.

-But the 10-year yield then eased back to 4.92%, compared with 4.91% late Friday, which helped stocks to recover their early losses.
-The S&P 500 briefly flipped to a small gain when the 10-year yield fell back to 4.90%.
+But the 10-year yield then eased back to 4.87%, compared with 4.91% late Friday, which helped stocks to recover their early losses and turn higher.

 As the centerpiece of the global financial system, Treasury yields help dictate how much investors pay for everything from stocks to corporate bonds to cryptocurrencies.
 Higher yields also make it more expensive for nearly everyone to borrow money, which puts the brakes on economic growth.